CSCI 4152/6509 - Course Project

 work on a thesis, only on a smaller scale.

-The undergraduate students (CSCI 4152) can choose as well to do a
+The undergraduate students (CSCI 4152) can also choose a research

-research project, or they can do an implementation-focused project,
+project, or they can do a more implementation-focused project without

-The final paper should be in the form of a technical report.
+The final report should be in the form of a technical report.

-Regarding presentation dates, please take a look at the free time slots on
+Regarding presentation dates, once the presentation time slots are

 The presentations will be scheduled based on first-come-first-served